WeGetFinancing/woocommerce-checkout-plugin/README.md

 2. Go to the plugin management page
 3. Upload the file plugin.zip provided in the root directory of this GitHub repository

-Important: this version is compiled with vendor made by a composer with php 8.2 In case this would not be supported by your installation you have to go inside the plugin folder, run composer install and create a zip file of the plugin folder, then deploy it on your installation.
+Important: this version is compiled with vendor made by a composer with php 8.0 In case you would like to benefit by the advantages of a newer version of php, you can compile your vendor folder using the composer.json file.

 ## Development environment